WCB Service Updates

 We understand that these are very challenging times for many employers.
 Interest and late payment fees will be waived until further notice.

-Employers must still report payroll.
+Employers must still report payroll, even if it was $0.

 Even if you were deferring payment of your premiums, payroll must be reported for the time period.
 You can easily do this on MyAccount by navigating to Financials and then Payroll Submission, through TeleReply with CRA, or by phone at 1-800-870-3331.